Social media influencers are often seen as leading glamorous lives, but is becoming one really as promising as advertised?

 No qualifications needed

-A doctor had to spend at least five years in medical school, but fun ideas, working camera, and confidence are all it takes to become a YouTuber.
+A doctor has to spend at least five years in medical school; but fun ideas, a working camera, and confidence are all it takes to become a YouTuber.
 No qualifications whatsoever are needed, as long as they know how to create a content worth staying up late for.

 For those who opt for YouTubing straight after school instead of going to university, they won’t be saddled with study loans and debts.